emb-riscv/specs-markdown/hart-control-block.md

 should provide a means to determine the current rate (cycles/second) at which the cycle counter is incrementing.

-On RV32 devices, the wide value is available as two separate 32-bit words registers.
+On RV32 devices, the wide value is available as two separate 32-bits registers.

 ## Instructions count

 The `instcnt` register is 64-bits wide and counts the number of instructions retired by this hart from some arbitrary start point in the past.

-On RV32 devices, the wide value is available as two separate 32-bit words registers.
+On RV32 devices, the wide value is available as two separate 32-bits registers.